mothership-ec/cog/src/Message/Cog/Form/readme.md

 For each new field type, you will need to create a view.
 Within Twig these are all defined in one file (preferably called 'form_div_layout.html.twig').
 For PHP, these need to be in separate files, called '[field type name]_widget.html.php'.

 You should create a separate directory for each, somewhere within the View folder.
-You should then extend the `templating.filesystem.loader` shared service within the service container, and add these paths using the `addTemplatePathPatterns` method:

-		$serviceContainer['templating.filesystem.loader'] = $serviceContainer->share(
-			$serviceContainer->extend('templating.filesystem.loader', function($loader, $c) {
-				$loader->addTemplatePathPatterns(array(
-					'cog://Message:Module:Namespace::View:Form:Php',
-					'cog://Message:Module:Namespace::View:Form:Twig',
-				));

-				return $loader;
-			})
-		);

 Once the template files have been created, you need to register the references to these by extending 'form.templates.twig' and 'form.templates.php' services in the service container.